 - With your hands slightly moistened with water, take a portion of dough and roll it into a ball then flatten it to make a patty.

-- Pass the dough from one hand to the other quickly while flattening it until you'll have a disc about 9cm (3.5 inch) and 0,60cm (1/4 inch) thick.
-(WATCH THE VIDEO).
+- Pass the dough from one hand to the other quickly while flattening it until you'll have a disc about 9cm (3.5 inch) and 0,60cm (¼ inch) thick.
+(VIDEO).
 You can also use a tortilla press or a pie dish to flatten the sope (SEE NOTES).

 - Carefully put the sope onto the hot skillet and cook for about 1 minutes.
 Flip it over (with a spatula) and cook for another minute.

-- Take the sope from the skillet and place it between a kitchen towel to form the border by pinching around using the towel to not burn your fingers.
+- Take the sope from the skillet and place it between a kitchen towel to form the border by pinching around using the towel.